Dahi puri

 Dahi puri is an Indian snack food which is especially popular in the state of Maharashtra.
 The dish is a type of chaat and originates from the city of Mumbai.
 It is served with mini-puri shells (golgappa), which are also used for the dish pani puri.
-Dahi puri and pani puri chaats are often sold from the same vendor.
+Dahi puri and pani puri chaats are often sold by the same vendor.